Skip links

 • Security: The unique design of the Katris Nest gives your cat a sense of security, which can contribute to a more restful sleep.

-• Warmth: The enclosed design of the Katris Nest helps to keep your cat warm, which is especially beneficial during colder months.
+• Warmth: The enclosed design of the Katris Nest helps keep your cat warm, especially during colder months.

 • Privacy: The Katris Nest provides a private space for your cat to retreat to, which can help reduce stress and promote better sleep.